Last Updated on

 The French Bulldog Boston Terrier Mix requires high-quality dry food to be accurately measured each time to avoid overfeeding and underfeeding.
 About two cups a day is perfect.

 The weight of this mix is vital to its health.
-If taken care of properly, Frenchton typically lives between 12 – 15 years.
+If taken care of properly, Frenchton typically lives between 12 – 15 years as pointed out above.

 Big Personality Packed In A Small Body